-Our hand-selected luthiers for the Winter 2025 High Desert Luthiery Invitational at Rio Bravo Brewing in Albuquerque
+Our hand-selected luthiers for the Summer 2026 High Desert Luthiery Invitational at Rio Bravo Brewing in Albuquerque

 -